-Marital agreements usually enable married couples to decide potentially difficult issues such as property distribution in advance of any potential separation or divorce.
+Marital agreements usually enable married or engaged couples to decide potentially difficult issues such as property distribution in advance of any potential separation or divorce.
 This allows couples to discuss issues in a less stressful and less contentious environment.

 For example, couples may use a marital agreement to decide how they wish to split their marital property, which usually includes most property purchased or acquired by married individuals.
 Courts generally split marital property as equitably as possible during divorce proceedings.